d0sse/macFox-theme/README.md

     browser.theme.native-theme
     ```

-3. If you want enable macOS traslucent windows set to `true`:
+3. If you want to enable the new UI for the closest match to Apple's macOS Tahoe design language, set this pref to `true`:

      ```text
+    userChrome.tahoeUI.enabled
+    ```

+4. If you want enable macOS traslucent windows set to `true`:

+    ```text
     widget.macos.titlebar-blend-mode.behind-window
     ```

-4. Go to the following url address `about:support`.
+5. Go to the following url address `about:support`.
-5. Find "Profile Folder" section in the "Application Basics" list and copy the path (defined below as `$path`).
+6. Find "Profile Folder" section in the "Application Basics" list and copy the path (defined below as `$path`).
-6. Open `terminal.app` and type:
+7. Open `terminal.app` and type:

     ```bash
     cd $path
     ```

-7. Type in the following command:
+8. Type in the following command:

     ```bash
     git clone git@github.com:d0sse/macFox-theme.git chrome
     ```

-8. Apply `about blank` for New windows and new tabs.
+9. Apply `about blank` for New windows and new tabs.

-9. Restart Firefox to apply changes.
+10. Restart Firefox to apply changes.

 ## Privacy & Telemetry